marioizquierdo/jquery.serializeJSON/README.md

  * Simple and small code base.
 The minimified version is < 1Kb.
  * Yet flexible enough with features like nested objects, unchecked-checkboxes and custom types.
- * Implemented on top of jQuery (or Zepto) `serializeArray`, that creates a JavaScript array of objects, ready to be encoded as a JSON string.
-It takes into account the W3C rules for [successful controls](http://www.w3.org/TR/html401/interact/forms.html#h-17.13.2), making `serializeJSON` as standard and stable as it can be.
+ * Implementation follows the same rules as the jQuery method `serializeArray`, that creates a JavaScript array of objects, ready to be encoded as a JSON string.
+Taking into account the W3C rules for [successful controls](http://www.w3.org/TR/html401/interact/forms.html#h-17.13.2) for better compatibility.
  * The format for the input field names is the same used by Rails (from [Rack::Utils.parse_nested_query](http://codefol.io/posts/How-Does-Rack-Parse-Query-Params-With-parse-nested-query)), that is successfully used by many backend systems and already well understood by many front end developers.
  * Exaustive test suite helps iterate on new releases and bugfixes with confidence.
  * Compatible with [bower](https://github.com/bower/bower), [zepto.js](http://zeptojs.com/) and pretty much every version of [jQuery](https://jquery.com/).